Pump Problems Pump Problems — Do Variable Speed Pool Pumps Last Longer? What to Know

 Quick Answer

-Variable speed pool pumps generally last 20-40% longer than single speed pumps, typically 8-12 years compared to 6-8 years, due to operating at lower speeds most of the time which reduces mechanical wear and heat stress.
+Variable speed pool pumps generally last longer than single speed pumps, typically 10-15 years compared to 8-12 years, due to operating at lower speeds most of the time which reduces mechanical wear, heat stress, and benefits from their totally enclosed motor design.

 Why Variable Speed Pumps Last Longer